datacenter/statechecker/docs/usage.rst

   maintenance window has been performed and there are several known changes that have occurred but operators expect specific state to be the same on a subset of leafs.
 For example, the addition of new service leafs should not have affected ``Access`` MOs on the border leafs.
-  By default this option is empty which implies that the comparision should be performed on all nodes within the snapshots.
+  By default this option is empty which implies that the comparison should be performed on all nodes within the snapshots.
 - **Compare Options**
   There are a few knobs to control how the comparison is performed.